NEU building under the Cambie Bridge at dusk, with illuminated exhaust stacks and raised garden beds in the foreground.

 False Creek Neighbourhood Energy Utility (NEU)

-The False Creek Neighbourhood Energy Utility uses waste thermal energy captured from sewage to provide space heating and hot water to buildings in Southeast False Creek, parts of Mount Pleasant, False Creek Flats, and Northeast False Creek.
+The False Creek Neighbourhood Energy Utility (NEU), supplies low-carbon thermal energy for space heating and hot water to buildings in Southeast False Creek, parts of Mount Pleasant, and the False Creek Flats area in Vancouver.

 How the utility works